camertron/antlr4-native-rb/README.md

 ## Caveats

+1. Avoid retaining references to contexts, tokens, etc anywhere in your Ruby code.
+Contexts (i.e. the `ctx` variables in the examples above) and other objects that are created by ANTLR's C++ runtime are automatically cleaned up without the Ruby interpreter's knowledge.
+You'll almost surely see a segfault if you retain a reference to one of these objects and try to use it after the call to `Parser#visit`.
 1. Due to an ANTLR limitation, parsers cannot be used in a multi-threaded environment, even if each parser instance is used entirely in the context of a single thread (i.e. parsers are not shared between threads).
 According to the ANTLR C++ developers, parsers should be threadsafe.
 Unfortunately firsthand experience has proven otherwise.
 Your mileage may vary.
 1. The description of this gem says "(almost) any ANTLR4 grammar" because many grammars contain target-specific code.
 For example, the Python3 grammar referenced in the examples above contains inline Java code that the C++ compiler won't understand.
 You'll need to port any such code to C++ before you'll be able to compile and use the native extension.